Myth, Multitudes, and Matter

 Rooms are double occupancy*(see payment information).
 It's always fun to retreat with a friend—let me know if there's someone else signing up that you'd like to room with.
 If you are coming with a romantic partner, sign up soon and secure a king-size bed!

 Re: Covid19 — Vaccination cards are required for this retreat.
 I don't believe there are any current masking protocols being observed in the village, but we will follow their lead in the event that should change.
 As we are practicing and dining outside, we will not require masks during those times.

-The cost for lodging with daily brunch, four-course dinners, Yoga and meditation instruction and practice, Farewell Fiesta on the beach, monetary contributions to sea life conservation, possible turtle hatchling release, and your whale research excursion on the sea is $1380 ( PayPal price $1400)
+The cost for lodging with daily brunch, four-course dinners, Yoga and meditation instruction and practice, Farewell Fiesta on the beach, monetary contributions to sea life conservation, possible turtle hatchling release, and your whale research excursion on the sea is

-Contact me for other payment methods
+(Contact me for payment details)

 Because I work directly with Mexican vendors, I am able to keep the price of the retreat very low, and you get the satisfaction of knowing you are supporting the village economy directly.
 And, a portion of your retreat fees goes directly to Whale and Tortoise research and conservation efforts in the Playa Blanca region!